 He flinched.
 He hadn’t sensed her!

 “O.E.”
-Theo breathed, looking up to see the bright-haired women with an arm covered in yellow paint.
+Theo breathed, looking up to see the bright-haired woman with an arm covered in yellow paint.
 Recovering his gun, he shakily pointed it at her and continued through clenched teeth, “How are you alive?”

 Theodore shot at her heart.